kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 date: 2020-12-26 19:39:02 -0800
 last_updated: December 26, 2020
 ```
-However, the last modified dates at the footnote are automatically generated and are not at my choosing.
+However, the last modified dates at the footnote are automatically generated and are not of my choosing.

 ### Comment Areas
 I have to temporarily withhold the activation of comment areas powered by [commento.io](https://commento.io), since